 Seasons & Temperatures

-The only window when all of Chile is open simultaneously.
-Patagonia is in full swing, the Lakes District is warm and dry, Santiago is hot but pleasant, the Atacama is at its driest.
-This is also when domestic tourism peaks.
-Chileans take their summer holiday in January, and Torres del Paine refugios and Atacama tours fill 6–9 months ahead.
-Prices rise 30–50% in tourist hot-spots.
-If your dates are flexible, late November and early December offer almost identical conditions with half the crowds.
+The only window when all of Chile is open.
+Patagonia in full swing, Lakes District warm, Santiago hot, Atacama dry.
+But domestic tourism peaks.
+Chileans take January off.
+Torres del Paine refugios book 6–9 months ahead.
+Prices rise 30–50%.
+Late November and early December offer identical conditions with half the crowds.

-Patagonia begins reopening in mid-October.
+Patagonia reopens mid-October.
 November is excellent.
-Long days, wildflowers, calving glaciers, fewer crowds than December.
-The Atacama is at its mildest.
-Santiago is in full bloom.
-This is the second-best all-Chile window after March.
-Particularly the second half of November when southern services have reopened but the January crush has not started.
+Long days, wildflowers, calving glaciers, fewer crowds.
+Atacama at its mildest.
+Santiago in full bloom.
+Second-best all-Chile window after March.

 Average Temperatures